NuttidaLab/spikeRNN/docs/api/spiking/eval_tasks.rst

 Overview
 ----------------------------------------------------------------------------------

 The eval_tasks module provides a high-level evaluation interface that standardizes the process of evaluating trained spiking RNN models across different cognitive tasks.
-The system is designed to be fully extensible, automatically supporting any task registered with the ``SpikingTaskFactory``.
+The system is designed to be fully extensible, automatically supporting any task registered with the ``SpikingEvaluatorFactory``.

 **Key Features:**